 - Pension Tracking Systems and Dashboards

-PensionsEurope welcomes that the ECB, EIOPA, Eurostat, and OECD try to align their reporting standards for pension funds.
-We encourage them to align all the reporting standards together with the national competent authorities (NCAs) as much as possible.
-We support the principle to leave a lot of flexibility to the Member States in the process of data collection and distribution.
+PensionsEurope supports the ECB, EIOPA, Eurostat, and OECD common effort to align their reporting standards for pension funds.
+We believe that reporting standards alignment should be done together with the national competent authorities (NCAs) as much as possible.
+We support the principle to leave flexibility to Member States in data collection and distribution process.
 A starting point should remain the so-called ‘one-stop-shop’-concept, and considering the amount of information already available, the NCAs should play a central role therein.

-During the first half of 2022, the next PensionsEurope report on pension funds statistics will be published.
+PensionsEurope next report on pension funds statistics will be published in November 2022.

 Legal Entity Identifier

-PensionsEurope finds it important that financial entities can be unequivocally identified, and we agree that it would be useful to have one worldwide identifier for that purpose.
+PensionsEurope believes that financial entities can be unequivocally identified, and one worldwide identifier should thus be used for that purpose.

-We support the use of the LEI code, which is a G20 endorsed, globally verifiable unique identity code containing a record with information about a company such as its identity and group structure.
+We support the use of the LEI code, which is a G20 endorsed.
+The LEI is a globally verifiable unique identity code with a large number of information about a company, including its identity and group structure.
 The LEI is currently being adopted as the single most important identifier in the global financial ecosystem.

 Pension Tracking Systems and Dashboards